prateekkumaroriginal/prateekkumaroriginal/README.md

 - 👋 Hi, I’m @prateekkumaroriginal
 - 👀 I’m interested in learning progrmming
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Machine Learning
+- ❤ I'm skilled in Python Programming(Advanced)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Projects you got for me
-- 📫 How to reach me : email me at superbanno999@gmail.com
+- 📫 How to reach me : email me at prateek.kumar.original@gmail.com

 <!---
 prateekkumaroriginal/prateekkumaroriginal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.